 Our family loves going to Children’s Museums and the Manitoba Children’s Museum was great since everything was in one big open space so the kids could go from activity to activity and we could keep a pretty good eye on them!

-We grabbed lunch at the Forks, which is an market filled with a variety of different restaurants.
+We grabbed lunch at the Forks, which is a market filled with a variety of different restaurants.
 The Cinnamon Rolls were recommended to us, so that is what the kids ate for lunch and Craig and I shared a Sri Lankan dish.

 I love these markets and how there are so many options in side and how cool the buildings are that house everything.
+This is part of the Forks National Historic Site too.
+You can learn more about from Parks Canada.

 The Manitoba Museum consisted of multiple levels of things to do and see.
 When we were there, they had a traveling dino exhibit that had moving dinosaurs and a dino dig area!
 Plus the highlight was the farting dinosaur.
 Yes a farting dinosaur – ha!